Oak at the Gate of the Dead: Location

-The oak, a Quercus robur, is situated near Wrexham in modern Wales.
+The oak, a Quercus robur, is situated near Wrexham in modern-day Wales.
 It lies on Offa's Dyke Path which runs near to Offa's Dyke, a circa 8th-century Anglo-Saxon border earthwork between Mercia and the Welsh Kingdoms.
 It is located around 300 m from Chirk Castle, at the entrance to the Ceiriog Valley and next to a public road (the B4500).